 Yet the secrecy, battened down by decades of guilt and fear, would mean no sudden defiant statement of pride in line with Nina Simone’s “To Be Young, Gifted and Black” to reinforce the on-going push for civil rights or even a race-related lament such as “I Wish I Knew How it Would Feel to be Free.”

-One habitué of the Stonewall Inn—and its riot—profiled by Aston is Wayne/Jayne County who I first encountered on vinyl in the compilation Max’s Kansas City 1976, issued by the club, as Aston explains, whose inner sanctum was frequented by the Warhol crowd in the ’60s (just they would the Mudd Club in the ’70s).
+One habitué of the Stonewall Inn—and its riot—profiled by Aston is Wayne/Jayne County who I first encountered on vinyl in the compilation Max’s Kansas City 1976, issued by the club of the same name whose inner sanctum, as Aston explains, was frequented by the Warhol crowd in the ’60s (just as they would the Mudd Club in the ’70s).
 County appears on that LP as Wayne—the assumed name being a play on the political division for which Detroit is the, mm…, seat—in full drag on the cover and inner sleeve.
-Her song, also titled “Max’s Kansas City 1976,” is dedicated to Lou Reed, she is backed by the Back Street Boys (not that BSB), and the number pays tribute to burgeoning punk performers à la “Sweet Soul Music” by Arthur Conley; both County and Conley hailed from Atlanta.
+County’s song, also titled “Max’s Kansas City 1976,” is dedicated to Lou Reed.
+She is backed by the Back Street Boys (not that BSB) and the number pays tribute to burgeoning punk performers à la “Sweet Soul Music” by Arthur Conley; both County and Conley hailed from Atlanta.
 Aston delves into County’s rich back story leading up to Stonewall.
 I never would have thought of Wayne (later Jayne) County being the missing link between the fluidity-friendly hippies of the ’60s and the edginess of the ’70s.
 But come to think of it, an artist in my neck of the woods, Tomata du Plenty, essentially did the same thing, coming out of San Francisco’s Cockettes to front L.A.’s Screamers.